 The U.S. wearable technology market continues to grow each year as more consumers adopt devices such as smart watches and smart glasses.
-Many industry analysts predict the wearables market to top $30 billion by 2020.Hytera Responds to Motorola Solutions Patent, Trade Secret Allegations
+Many industry analysts predict the wearables market to top $30 billion by 2020.Utah Restructures Governance, Funding to Help with Public-Safety Network Upgrade

 “First responders have so much to carry,” said John Verrico, spokesperson for the DHS S&T. “We’re trying to find ways to make the tools they need easier to carry and more autonomous.”